slittorin/home-assistant-setup/README.md

      volumes:
      ```

+## OS/HW statistics

+We want to track OS/HW statistics that can be pulled into HA.

-3. We create a script that creates the necessary OS/HW statistics that we can store in files, that can be read by Home Assistant.
+1. We create a script that creates the necessary OS/HW statistics that we can store in files, that can be read by Home Assistant.
    - Create the following file `/srv/os-stats.sh`:
 ```bash
 #!/bin/bash